 Tijuana is a border town of San Diego and Baja California, Mexico, and it was easily accessible before 9/11.
-I remember the days that we parked in San Diego and walked across to have fun in another country, then walked back over with just our California Drivers License.
-We did not need a passport and it was that easy.
+I remember the days that we parked in San Diego, and walked across to have fun in another country, Then we walked back over with just our California Drivers License.
+We did not need a passport, and it was that easy.

 I do believe the only reason that I would go back into TJ, is to eat at Caesar’s Restaurant again, where the Caesar Salad was invented!
 See below.